pos1234/Personal-Book-Library-Manager-Frontend/README.md

 # Bookmark Project - Frontend

 This is the frontend for the Bookmark Project, built with **Next.js** and **Tailwind CSS**.
-The project provides a user-friendly interface for users to save, view, and manage their bookmarks on a news website.
+The project provides a user-friendly interface for users to save, view, and manage their bookmarks by searching the books.

 ## Features

-- **Bookmarking Articles**: Users can easily save articles as bookmarks.
+- **Bookmarking Books**: Users can easily save books as bookmarks.
-- **View Bookmarks**: Bookmarked articles are displayed in a dedicated section.
+- **View Bookmarks**: Bookmarked books are displayed in a dedicated section.
 - **User Authentication**: Secure user login and registration (optional).
 - **Responsive Design**: Fully responsive for both desktop and mobile views.
 - **Modern Tech Stack**: Built with **Next.js** (React Framework) and styled with **Tailwind CSS** for a modern, flexible UI.